 CDI is international relations as it should be: one person, one handshake at a time.

-IVC visitor from 2005 shares 2011 Nobel Peace Prize.
-Yemini journalist is first Arab woman winner and visited Philadelphia in July 2005 on the State Department's prestigious International Visitor Leadership Program.
+CDI visitor from 2005 shares 2011 Nobel Peace Prize.
+Yemini journalist is the first Arab woman winner and visited Philadelphia in July 2005 on the State Department's prestigious International Visitor Leadership Program.
 See who she met.

 What is Citizen Diplomacy?

 In a vibrant democracy, it is the right - if not the obligation - of each citizen to help shape U.S. foreign relations - "one handshake at a time."
 Read an article on U.S. public diplomacy.

 Now in their 15th year, these informal and very, very, very friendly monthly receptions are THE place to be on the first Thursday of the month.
 They are all held at the beautiful Courtyard Marriott, across from City Hall.
 There's no First Thursday in January or July.